Coaching

 is pointing to the value of somatic intelligence in coaching and other

-positions of leadership, because somatic intelligence is a core component of
+positions of leadership because somatic intelligence is a core component of

 success than either previous experience or high IQ.
-As a coach, being able to
+As a coach, being able to leverage your somatic intelligence gives you an advantage when the pressure is on, the game gets hot, and tempers grow short.

 5: Even Coaches Need Coaches